top of page

 5. Respond to what your child says by asking questions that require elaboration.

-6. When dialoguing, do not allow one-word answers to be the norm.
+6. When dialoguing, do not allow one-word answers to be the norm (certain restrictions may apply for some children).

 7. Teach conversational etiquette (Be a good listener.
 Look directly at the speaker.
 Do not interrupt).

-8. Model how to disagree respectfully (ex: “I respect your opinion; however, I don’t agree with you on this particular subject,” or “That’s an interesting idea but I
+8. Model how to disagree respectfully (e.g., “I respect your opinion; however, I don’t agree with you on this particular subject,” or “That’s an interesting idea, but I

 don't think it will work in this situation because_________.").